Yellow Rail Coturnicops noveboracensis

 Common Gallinule Gallinula galeata

 Common Gallinules can be found year-round in Duval County, but are not abundant or common.
-Reliable locations are M&M Dairy, the ponds at Imeson Center, Blue Cypress Park, the Jacksonville Equestrian Center, and Westside Industrial Park.
+Reliable locations are Hanna Park, M&M Dairy, the ponds at Imeson Center, Blue Cypress Park, the Jacksonville Equestrian Center, and Westside Industrial Park.
 If you’re visiting the Jacksonville Zoo they also breed there in the pond beneath the Wood Stork colony.
+The central pond at Hanna Park is your absolute best bet for seeing the species here.

 American Coot Fulica americana